 ---

 8. **Exceptional Halt**: On exceptional halt, `gas_left` MUST be set to zero; `state_gas_reservoir` MUST be preserved (returned to parent or kept for refund)

-10. **Total Cost**: Transaction cost MUST equal `(regular_gas + state_gas) × (base_fee_per_gas + priority_fee)`
+10. **Total Cost**: Transaction cost MUST equal `(execution_gas + state_gas) × (base_fee_per_gas + priority_fee)`

 12. **Hot vs Cold**: Hot SSTORE (non-zero → non-zero) has NO state gas component; cold SSTORE (zero → non-zero) has both

-15. **Regular Gas Floor**: The regular gas component of each storage creation operation MUST be at least the pre-TIP-1000 (standard EVM) cost for that operation (SSTORE: 20,000, account creation: 25,000, CREATE base: 32,000, code deposit: 200/byte)
+15. **Execution Gas Floor**: The execution gas component of each storage creation operation MUST be at least the pre-TIP-1000 (standard EVM) cost for that operation (account creation: 25,000, CREATE base: 32,000, code deposit: 200/byte), except SSTORE, whose execution component mirrors the TIP-1060 gas table (`SSTORE_SET_COST = 5,000` as the write component, on top of the standard access gas) so that clean creations are priced identically to TIP-1060

-16. **EIP-7702 Delegation**: Each EIP-7702 authorization MUST charge 25,000 regular gas + 225,000 state gas (250,000 total).
-Authorizations with `auth.nonce == 0` MUST additionally charge the account creation cost (25,000 regular + 225,000 state)
+16. **EIP-7702 Delegation**: Each EIP-7702 authorization MUST charge 25,000 execution gas + 225,000 state gas (250,000 total).
+Authorizations with `auth.nonce == 0` MUST additionally charge the account creation cost (25,000 execution + 225,000 state)

-19. **Calldata Floor (EIP-7623)**: The calldata floor (`TOTAL_COST_FLOOR_PER_TOKEN * tokens_in_calldata + 21000`) MUST apply to regular gas only — it MUST NOT interact with `state_gas_reservoir`.
-Transaction validation MUST reject when `max(intrinsic_regular_gas, calldata_floor_gas_cost) > max_transaction_gas_limit`.
-Post-execution `tx_gas_used_after_refund` and block `regular_gas_used` MUST be at least `calldata_floor_gas_cost`
+19. **Calldata Floor (EIP-7623)**: The calldata floor (`TOTAL_COST_FLOOR_PER_TOKEN * tokens_in_calldata + 21000`) MUST apply to execution gas only — it MUST NOT interact with `state_gas_reservoir`.
+Transaction validation MUST reject when `max(intrinsic_execution_gas, calldata_floor_gas_cost) > max_transaction_gas_limit`.
+Post-execution `tx_gas_used_after_refund` and block `block_execution_gas_used` MUST be at least `calldata_floor_gas_cost`

+---